MarcChen/problem-of-production/README.md

 ``git clone https://github.com/MarcChen/problem-of-production``

 2. Downloading your data into the [data](https://github.com/MarcChen/problem-of-production/tree/main/data) folder
-3. Follow the instructions in the [code](https://github.com/MarcChen/problem-of-production/tree/main/code) folder to run the implementation and analyze the results.
+3. Follow the instructions in the README located in the [code](https://github.com/MarcChen/problem-of-production/tree/main/code) folder to run the implementation and analyze the results.

-## Know issues

 ## Contributors

+- Marc Chen
 - Fred Espen Beth
 - Marianne Zeyringer
 - Aleksander Grochowicz
-- Marc Chen

 # Sources